Orthographia bohemica: Preserved manuscripts

-A manuscript of Orthographia bohemica in Jan Hus' hand has still not been found; the only complete copy of the manuscript which is available for study was written by a monk Oldřich Kříž of Třeboň (i.e. the copy found by Palacký).
+A manuscript of Orthographia bohemica in Jan Hus' hand has still not been found; the only complete copy of the manuscript which is available for study was written by Crux of Telč (Kříž z Telče), an Augustinian canon in Třeboň (i.e. the copy found by Palacký).
 Its age can not be accurately determined as the copy is not dated.
-The end of the manuscript contains the inscription In die Leonardi, i.e. on January 6; however, this may indicate either the date of completion of the original manuscript or Oldřich Kříž's copy.
+The end of the manuscript contains the inscription In die Leonardi, i.e. on January 6; however, this may indicate either the date of completion of the original manuscript or Crux's copy.
 In the same volume as Orthographia bohemica, however, are some more works: three of them bear the year 1459 and one 1457.
 The writings are not arranged chronologically, however, and so they serve only as an approximate guide for determining the age of the manuscript.

-In addition to the Kříž manuscript there are various excerpts deposited in the archives of Prague Castle.
-Anežka Vidmanová's comparative study with the manuscript of Oldřich Kříž shows that the Třeboň manuscript is unreliable in many places.
+In addition to the manuscript written by Crux there are various excerpts deposited in the archives of Prague Castle.
+Anežka Vidmanová's comparative study with the manuscript of Crux of Telč shows that the Třeboň manuscript is unreliable in many places.